Bed & Breakfast

 Vegetarian and vegan friendly, we maintain a veg kitchen and specialize in South Indian food made with a Yucatan twist.
 Masala dosa is an occasional treat, and we incorporate local Chaya into some dishes, we also have rescue chickens, our only source for eggs, Many rescue cats call this home.
 We have bikes to rent, and we can recommend drivers and tour guides if you wish.
 Uber can affordably take you to most anywhere, the airport is a 10 minute drive away, and air conditioned buses to local small towns and Archaelogical sites are a 2 minuets walk away.

 Casa-Kaan has 5 bedrooms and 5 bathrooms.
-The Casita holds the 2 main bedrooms, and each has a king size bed, private garden with small dining table and chairs, an en-suite bathroom with stone tile and glass shower, a built in bench for sitting while washing, double shower heads, and hairdryer .
+The Casita holds the 2 main bedrooms, and during covid, the whole casita is being rented as a single unit.
+One room has a King size bed, the other has 2 full sized.
+Each bedroom has a private garden with small dining table and chairs, an en-suite bathroom with stone tile and glass shower, a built in bench for sitting while washing, double shower heads, and hairdryer .
 Each room has a mini fridge and safe.
 The 2 casita rooms share a large kitchen and additional dining area where guests can cook a little and prepare food.
 Casa-Kaan is animal friendly, so no meat products please, the cats are the only carnivores here.

 Fresh fruit, coffee and tea,